 On this section

-The problem space is where the customer needs of your target customer lives.
+The problem space is where the needs of your target customer live.
 These can be anything from pain points, desires, or jobs-to-be-done.
 They define markets segments.

 The solution space is any specific implementation to build a product.
-They can be any product or representation of product built for customer use.
+They can be any product or representation of a product, built for customer use.